Longing (Dusty Springfield album): Writing and recording

+Release

 The year 2000 saw the debut of three original recordings from the Longing sessions; Janis Ian's "In the Winter", Melissa Manchester and Carole Bayer Sager's "Home to Myself" and Colin Blunstone and David Jones' "Exclusively for Me", all of which had been mixed and digitally remastered as early as 1995.
 These three titles were finally released as part of Mercury/Universal Music UK's 4 CD boxed set Simply Dusty, a project which was commissioned with Springfield's full approval before her death in 1999.

-In 2001 Universal Music's American sublabel Hip-O Records released the compilation Beautiful Soul: The ABC Dunhill Collection which besides the 1973 album Cameo also contained nine of the ten titles intended to be used on Longing, including the original versions of "I Am Your Child", "A Love Like Yours (Don't Come Knocking Every Day)" and "Turn Me Around".
-In addition, some of the tracks used incomplete or 'practice' vocals, done to enable a release of the album in any form; the track "Corner of the Sky" being the best example.
+In 2001 Universal Music's American sublabel Hip-O Records released the compilation Beautiful Soul: The ABC Dunhill Collection containing nine of the ten titles intended to be used on Longing, including the original versions of "I Am Your Child", "A Love Like Yours (Don't Come Knocking Every Day)" and "Turn Me Around", as well as all tracks from her 1973 ABC Dunhill album Cameo.

+Some of the Longing tracks feature incomplete or 'practice' vocals, the only existing recorded vocals, to enable a release of the album in any form; the track "Corner of the Sky" being the best example.
 Springfield completed some vocals on the track, but never sang a whole verse.
 Thus, it was the only track not included in the Beautiful Soul set as it was too incomplete to arrange any sort of commercial release.
 It was however completed and released in 2007 after fellow British singer Petula Clark added her own vocals and released the song as a duet on her album Duets.